jacobjpelletier/the-definitive-node-ts-postgres-starter/README.md

 by Jacob Pelletier

 # What this Repo Contains:
-## A basic template for a node-ts-postgres project with docker and an exhaustive README explanation for each decision made
+1. A **basic starter template** for a node-ts-postgres project with docker and an exhaustive README explanation for each decision made
-### Adapted from https://github.com/dmngu9/node-ts-postgres to serve as project starter for Udacity Full Stack JS project https://github.com/udacity/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter
+2. Adapted from https://github.com/dmngu9/node-ts-postgres to serve as project starter for Udacity Full Stack JS project https://github.com/udacity/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter
+3. Services:
+   1. node/express server in TS
+   2. dockerized app and postgres DB
+   3. linting, formatting, and testing

 # Setup
+Note that dependencies needed for development only will be saved to devDependencies woth `npm i --save-dev`
 ## Node
 ### What and Why
 Make sure you have node and npm installed for this project.
 Node is the necessary runtime to write JS for the back-end,